NuGet/docs.microsoft.com-nuget.fr-fr/docs/concepts/Package-Versioning.md

         1.0.0.0 is treated as 1.0.0
         1.0.01.0 is treated as 1.0.1

-- Suppression des métadonnées de build SemVer 2.0.0
+- Les métadonnées de construction SemVer 2.0.0 sont supprimées

         1.0.7+r3456 is treated as 1.0.7